Striped owl: Taxonomy

-The striped owl was formally described by the French ornithologist Louis Jean Pierre Vieillot in 1808 under the binomial name Bubo clamator.
+The striped owl was formally described by the French ornithologist Louis Pierre Vieillot in 1808 under the binomial name Bubo clamator.
 The specific epithet clamator is Latin meaning "shouter".
 The type locality is Cayenne in French Guiana.
 The striped owl was at one time placed in its own genus Rhinoptynx and was then transferred to the genus Pseudoscops.
 A molecular study that compared mitochondrial DNA sequences indicated that it should be placed in the genus Asio.
 This result was confirmed by a large molecular phylogenetic study of the owls published in 2019.

 Description

 The striped owl is a relatively large species with prominent tufts of elongated feathers on the crown resembling ears.
 It is 30–38 cm long and weighs from 320 to 546 g.
-Its head, back, hot wings and tail are brown with black stripes and small markings while its underparts are buff-coloured with heavy black streaking on the breast.
+Its head, back, wings and tail are brown with black stripes and small markings while its underparts are buff-coloured with heavy black streaking on the breast.
 The facial disk is pure white with a thin black border.